rucwkt/test_case/README.md

 ```pip install pandas```<br>
 If multiple version of python installed in your computer, please use command line below instead:<br>
 ```pip3 install pandas```<br><br>

+### 3. Tableau<br>
+For Question 4, visulizations are created with Tableau Desktop, click [here](https://www.tableau.com/products/desktop/download) to download & use trial version if no paid account available.<br>

 ## Anwsers